Haridwar Junction railway station: Location

 The railway station is located on the south side of the town, within walking distance of most hotels.
 A tourist information centre is provided by the railway department to help travellers.
 Computerised reservation facility is offered.
-In front of the railway station is the UTC Roadways Bus Station of Haridwar offering regular services to places in and around Haridwar such as Delhi and to all major destinations in North India including Mussoorie, Meerut, Saharanpur, Ghaziabad, Kanpur, Lucknow, Bareilly, Shimla, Dehradun, Badrinath, Nainital, Ranikhet and Uttarkashi.
+In front of the railway station is the UTC Roadways Bus Station of Haridwar offering regular services to places in and around Haridwar such as Delhi and to all major destinations in North India including Mussoorie, Meerut, Saharanpur, Ghaziabad,[ Moradabad ], Kanpur, Lucknow, Bareilly, Shimla, Dehradun, Badrinath, Nainital, Ranikhet and Uttarkashi.
 Nearest airport is Jolly Grant Airport located about (42 km) in Dehradun.
 The station is also one of the major rail-heads to the famous pilgrimage "Char-Dham" and other tourist stations.
 Haridwar is considered one of the seven holy cities of Hinduism in India and it is continuing to expand and thrive with spiritual centres, educational Institutions and has witnessed great demographic flow.